-The Elgin School District U-46 Planetarium opened its doors in September 1963 for students to learn about astronomy under the dome.
+The Elgin School District U-46 Planetarium at 312 Watch St. opened its doors in September 1963 for students to learn about astronomy under the dome.
 It was built to serve the burgeoning U-46 population during the space race that eventually landed us on the Moon.
-It is an addition to the back of the original part of the building, the 1909 Elgin National Watch Company Observatory.
-The building is on the National Register of Historic Places.
+It is an addition on the back of the 1910 Elgin National Watch Company Observatory that is on the National Register of Historic Places.

 Pedaling Preservation-Elgin Blog

 By Kim Bauer, architectural preservationist